marcsmith1280/100DaysofCloud/Journey/009/Readme.md

-This project resulted in the successful creation and access using AWS SSO I tried doing this project prior and kept getting an error message when submitting the verfication code from the CLI Luckily I tried again and this time was successful
+This project resulted in the successful creation and access using AWS SSO I tried doing this project prior and kept getting an error message when submitting the verfication code from the CLI Luckily I tried again and this time was successful.

 ## Social Proof